mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11:28 I've complete the database, now I'm gonna update the database in the PM console 11:30 Build succeeded
-11:35 just run the app, no errors...let's move on to the next part
+11:35 just run the app, no errors...let's move on to the next part 11:37 I just add a new table to the DB by creating a category model in MathysBooks.Models 11:45 Then add a new class file to the .models projects and modify 11:49 Add the Migration via PM console: add-migration AddCategoryToDb 11:50 Build succeeded...great
+12:40 Getting errors, still didn't figure it out yet....bruhhhhhhhh tired honestly